pan1kt/GamingTweaks/README.md

 ##  Power Options

 You basically want to disable power saving features and the ability to control CPU Idle On and Off. <br/>
-I have a script that installs everything you need and this On/Off is based on what you choose, Power Saving or Performance.
+I have a script that installs everything you need and this On/Off you can easily change.

 ![p](/img/power1.png)